brongo/recolorHelper/README.md

 - Set colors to any value (instead of the default 0.0001 for recolor bases).
 - Ignore color channels (e.g. set only "red" channels, ignore green and blue).
 - Automatically remove unneeded files and delete empty folders.
-- Target specific colors in fx/character and fx/demon_player groups (for example, changing only the "on_fire" effects and leave the rest alone).
+- Target specific fx groups in fx/character and fx/demon_player (e.g. change "on_fire" effects and skip others).

 ## What This Tool Does

 The tool will read & edit files with the .decl file extension.
 It does not read any other type of file.
-It can be used on a single .decl file, or a folder containing multiple .decl files. **It can not be used on a .zip folder.**
+It can be used on a *single* .decl file, or a folder containing *multiple* .decl files. **It can not be used on a .zip folder.**

 Within a .decl file, the tool will search for specific color values and change them as follows: